Updated: Aug 24

-Boyden’s impoverished state compelled several Newark businessmen who had profited by his inventions, to purchase a small farm and house in Middleville, just several miles from Newark.
+Boyden’s impoverished state compelled several Newark businessmen who had profited by his inventions to purchase a small farm and house in Middleville, just several miles from Newark.
 This was intended as a home for his old age.
 Boyden moved there in 1855 at the age of 67, and in this community, spent the last 15 years of his life.
 He had a small workshop beyond the house where children brought him their pennies to be nickel-plated.
 In this little shop, Boyden continued to tinker and invent.
-He was fascinated with lightening and set up an electric barometer on the roof of his house.
-Local farmers paid attention to his predications about the weather, which were often correct.
+He was fascinated with lightning and set up an electric barometer on the roof of his house.
+Local farmers paid attention to his weather predictions, which were often correct.
 Boyden continued to work at the hat factory in Newark in order to support himself.

-Henry Jerolamon bought the Boyden house after Seth Boyden’s death and found three rows of “Boyden’s No. 30” berries.
+Henry Jerolamon bought the Boyden house after Seth Boyden’s death and found three rows of “Boyden’s No. 30” berries in the field.
 Jerolamon had great success with his strawberries and was known as the “Strawberry King.”
-Strawberries were still being grown commercially in Hilton as late as 1915, however, the yield became progressively less, until it took so many plants to produce a quart of berries, it was now longer economical.
+Strawberries were still being grown commercially in Hilton as late as 1915; however, the yield became progressively less, until it took so many plants to produce a quart of berries, it was now longer economical.

-Not long before he died, Boyden told a friend “I have enough ideas to last two more lifetimes.”
+Not long before he died, Boyden told a friend, “I have enough ideas to last two more lifetimes.”
 Boyden died in Middleville on March 31, 1870 at age 82.
 His funeral was at the Universalist Church in Newark and he was buried in Mount Pleasant Cemetery in Newark.
-A movement to erect a statue to the memory of Seth Boyden began the year after his death.
+A movement to erect a statue in his memory began the year after his death.
 The site chosen was a spot in the center of Washington Park in Newark, not far from the site of his old workshop.
 The statue was unveiled May 3, 1890.